tangentsoft/pidp8i/doc/cc8-manual.md

 it is likely that we have overlooked corner cases that our library does not yet implement.
 When in doubt, [read the source][libcsrc].

 [The LIBC implementation][libcsrc] is currently stored in the same source tree directory as the native compiler, even though it’s shared between the two compilers.
-This is because the two compilers differ only above the linkage layer: if you cross-compile a program, you must still *link* it under OS/8, which means using the `LIBC.RL` binary produced for use by the native compiler.
+This is because the two compilers differ only from the code generation layer up: if you cross-compile a C program with `bin/cc8`, you must still *assemble and link* it under OS/8, which means using the `LIBC.RL` binary produced for use by the native compiler.

 Contrast [the `libc.h` file][libch] which is symlinked or copied everywhere it needs to be.
 This is because neither version of CC8 has